nuxt/docs/en/guide/modules.md

 ### Add a CSS library

-It is recommended checking if user already not provided same library to avoid adding duplicates.
-Also always consider having **an option to disable** adding css files by module.
+Consider doing a check if a css library exists to avoid duplicates and add **an option to disable** the css libray in the module.
+See the example shown below.

 **module.js**